Last Updated: May 18, 2021

-When talking in terms of a subject, ethnic and cultural studies is actually a comparative analysis of ethnic and racial groups, examination of all biases, interpretations of various cultural practices, as well as exploration and discovery of a broad vision of a society, which is 'multiculturally intelligent', with enhanced awareness of imbedded stereotypes and beliefs regarding race, gender, ethnicity, class, disability and sexuality.
+When talking in terms of a subject, ethnic and cultural studies is actually a comparative analysis of ethnic and racial groups, examination of all biases, interpretations of various cultural practices, as well as exploration and discovery of a broad vision of a society, which is 'multiculturally intelligent', with enhanced awareness of embedded stereotypes and beliefs regarding race, gender, ethnicity, class, disability, and sexuality.

 Ethnic Studies is in fact an interdisciplinary endeavor, which begins from an assumption that racism and race have always been, and still continue to be, deeply powerful cultural and social forces in the American society as well as existent in contemporaneity at large.

 The teaching focuses on certain specific experiences of Asian Americans, African Americans, Native Americans, Chicanos, and Latinos, and other groups that are 'racialized' in America, and on various lessons of relative studies on ethno-racial for extrapolating about the U.S history and society and about the modern-day global order (because racism and race are neither specifically American nor just a 'domestic case') in today's world.

 The aim is to study racism and race as targets that are 'moving', and that undergo certain mutations or evolve otherwise and to distinguish between the complication of the crossroads of the race with sexuality, class, gender, and any other rules of difference that have strong power-effects.

 Benefits of Studying Ethnic and Cultural Studies